kavin-jindal/Amelia-Linux/README.md

 # Amelia-Linux
 A multi utility chatbot for Linux made in Python

+# Note:

+* The features in the apps' Windows release and Linux Release may differ due to compatibility issues

 # Credits:

 > PGamerX: The developer of RSAP API used in this chatbot